BunnyeNyash/airbnb-clone-project/README.md

 # Airbnb Clone Project

 ## Overview
-The Airbnb Clone Project is a full-stack web application designed to replicate the core functionalities of a booking platform like Airbnb.
+The Airbnb Clone Project is a full-stack web application designed to replicate the core functionalities of a booking platform called Airbnb.
 This project aims to provide hands-on experience in building a scalable, secure, and efficient web application using modern software development practices.
 It focuses on backend architecture, database design, API development, application security, and CI/CD pipeline integration.

 ## Project Goals
 - Build a robust and scalable booking platform with features such as user authentication, property listings, booking management, and secure transactions.